Ops-Bao/daily_reports/README.md

 | `REVIEWER_ID` | the reviewer's Slack user ID (`U…`) |
 | `PDF_CHANNELS` | optional override, e.g. `PB=C0133HV2QSV,GB=GR3JU1HJ5,…` |

-Channel IDs for eight of the nine restaurants are already filled in as defaults in `mirror_pdfs.py`. **PBB (Petit Bao Bastille) is still missing** — find its manager channel ID and add it.
+Channel IDs for nine restaurants are already filled in as defaults in `mirror_pdfs.py`.

 ### Two things to know before switching it on